School Year Field Trips

 frequently asked questions

-At this time, the Museum does not offer workshops for Pre-K students.
+At this time, we do not offer workshop add-ons for these groups.

 Yes, the Museum welcomes field trips during the summer.
 Please navigate to our summer field trips page to learn about our offerings for groups visiting during the summer.

 The Museum can accommodate school groups of all sizes.
-If your group is larger than 150 people, please email our team directly at [email protected].
+If your group is larger than 170 people, please email our team directly at [email protected].
+Ticket availability is based on a total of 170 tickets.
+For instance, if 50 tickets remain, it means 120 have been booked for the session block (am, midday, or pm).

 Our minimum chaperone requirements are: